-Before receiving BENLYSTA, discuss with your healthcare provider if you:
+Before receiving BENLYSTA also discuss with your healthcare provider if you:

 - think you have an infection or have infections that keep coming back.
-Do not use BENLYSTA if you have an infection unless your healthcare provider tells you to. - · have or have had mental health problems such as depression or thoughts of suicide. - have recently received or may need a vaccination.
-If you are receiving BENLYSTA, you should not receive live vaccines. - are taking any medicines, including prescription, over-the-counter, vitamins, and herbal supplements.

-- are allergic to other medicines.

-- are receiving other biologic medicines.

-- have or have had any type of cancer.

-- have any other medical conditions.
+You should not receive BENLYSTA if you have an infection unless your healthcare provider tells you to. - have or have had mental health problems such as depression or thoughts of suicide. - have recently received a vaccination or if you think you may need a vaccination.
+If you are receiving BENLYSTA, you should not receive live vaccines. - are taking other medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements. - are allergic to other medicines. - are receiving other biologic medicines or monoclonal antibodies. - have or have had any type of cancer. - have any other medical conditions.